 Benefits of Functional Testing

-There are a number of benefits to automation.
+There are a number of benefits to automation testing.
 One obvious benefit is the time saved by executing tests automatically rather than manually.
-Additionally, test automation can lead to more exhaustive testing because with automation you can execute the same test several times with more varied test data and maybe even test different environments.
+Additionally, test automation can lead to more exhaustive testing because with automated software testing, you can execute the same test several times with more varied test data and maybe even test different environments.

-But the main benefit of test automation is that quality is increased when more comprehensive tests are performed.
+But the main benefit of QA Automation is that application quality is increased when more comprehensive tests are performed.